LF-RoGu/ResearchProject/README.md

 - [06_PresentationUpdates](06_PresentationUpdates/): Iterative presentation decks documenting project progress and milestones.
 - [07_Literature](07_Literature/): Research papers, notes, and references that informed the system design.
 - [08_Documentation](08_Documentation/): Final report and supplementary documentation describing the full project.
+  - [ProjectNavigationGuide.md](08_Documentation/ProjectNavigationGuide.md): A narrative overview of the project goals, sensing hardware, and directory structure to help new contributors ramp up quickly.
   - [images](08_Documentation/images/): Reference figures illustrating the hardware layout, calibration process, and data products described in the report (see previews below).

 ## Visual Highlights